-What are wisdom teeth and when do they come in?
+What are wisdom teeth and when do they come through?

 Wisdom teeth are the third and final set of molars that most people develop in the back of their mouths, usually in their late teenage years or early twenties.
 They typically come between the ages of 17 and 25, but some people may not develop them until later in life.